The Holmes Runner Archives page has received a big update featuring scans of select old issues and a cover gallery including gems such as these:

 Join Fairfax County staff to learn more about the potential Holmes Run Acres Historic Overlay District.

-Every household in HRA will receive a hard copy of this flyer in the mail by the end of next week:
+Every household in HRA should have received a hard copy of this flyer in the mail:

 HOD Community Meeting Flyer